openturns/openturns/python/doc/theory/meta_modeling/cross_validation.rst

 The K-Fold error estimate can be obtained with a single split of the data :math:`\set{D}` into :math:`k` folds.
-The *leave-one-out* (LOO) cross-validation is a special case of K-Fold cross-validation where the number of folds :math:`k` is equal to :math:`n`, the sample size of the experimental design :math:`\set{D}`.
+The *leave-one-out* (LOO) cross-validation is a special case of the K-Fold cross-validation where the number of folds :math:`k` is equal to :math:`n`, the sample size of the experimental design :math:`\set{D}`.